 No sew?
 No problem!
 These no-sew DIY dog bandanas look almost as good as the real thing!
+You can still create a doggone dapper DIY dog bandana even if you’re not into sewing.
 I prefer to sew my bandanas as it’s very quick and easy with a sewing machine; however, if you don’t sew or don’t have or use a sewing machine, there are some sneaky ways to make a cheaters version.
 The DIY no-sew dog bandanas in this post have fully finished edge hems, but don’t require a single stitch.
 Shhh… It can be our little secret!

 Making No-Sew Dog Bandanas